Dynamic Space Filling: Introduction

 Alternatively, $\mathcal{P}(\tau)$ can be expressed via a theta function.

-Apart from the complete graphs, we briefly discuss the DSF on tori $T_d(L)=(R_L)^d$, equivalently hypercubes with periodic boundary conditions (Sec.~\ref{sec:d-dim}).
+We also briefly discuss the DSF on tori $T_d(L)=(R_L)^d$, equivalently hypercubes with periodic boundary conditions (Sec.~\ref{sec:d-dim}).
 Such tori are regular graphs with $N=L^d$ and $r=2d$.
 The DSF process on the infinite lattices $\mathbb{Z}^d$ with a density of random walkers equal to unity relaxes to the perfectly filled state.
-This DSF process admits a mapping into a two-species annihilation process with one species immobile and equal concentrations of both species.
-The vacuum state of the annihilation process corresponds to the perfect filling of the DSF process.
-Relying on the asymptotic decay laws for the densities in the two-species annihilation process on the infinite lattices $\mathbb{Z}^d$ we estimate a typical halting time on the tori with $N$ vertices:
+We use the mapping into a two-species annihilation process with equal concentrations of both species and one species immobile.
+The vacuum state of this annihilation process corresponds to the perfect filling of the DSF process.
+Relying on the asymptotic decay laws for the densities in the two-species annihilation process on the infinite hyper-cubic lattices $\mathbb{Z}^d$ we estimate a typical halting time on the tori with $N$ vertices:

-The arguments leading to \eqref{T-d} are heuristic, and hence the estimates \eqref{T-d} are conjectural.
-Even the nature of the random variable $T_N$ on large tori is unsettled when $d<4$; for $d\geq 4$, the halting time $T_N$ is a non-self-averaging random variable as we argue in Sec.~\ref{sec:d-dim}.
+These estimates are conjectural since the arguments leading to \eqref{T-d} are heuristic.
+The nature of the random variable $T_N$ on large tori is unsettled when $d<4$; for $d\geq 4$, the halting time $T_N$ is a non-self-averaging random variable as we argue in Sec.~\ref{sec:d-dim}.

 Apart from the halting time $T_N$, the duration $t_N$ of the last step, namely, the evolution from a state with $N-2$ perfectly filled vertices to the final perfect filling, is another interesting random quantity.
 In Sec.~\ref{sec:disc}, we outline how to compute the joint distribution $P(T_N, t_N)$ on the complete graphs.